jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 #### > SPECIAL RULES:
 - \[Standard Core traits] **Resurrection Protocols**, **Command Protocols**, **Living Metal**, **Cold Hard Logic**
 - **Dimensional Translocation**
-- **Translocation Stabilisation:** Models in this unit don't count as having moved at all when this unit is set up on the battlefield as Reinforcements using its **Dimensional Translocation** special rule.
+- **Translocation Stabilisation:** When this unit is set up on the battlefield as Reinforcements using its **Dimensional Translocation** special rule, models in this unit don't count as having moved at all, and the unit automatically passes its Exhaustion roll.

 #### > OPTIONS:
 (none)

+**IDEAS:**
+- they can "mark" a unit for some internal/global buff
+- when they kill the marked unit, they can go back to reinforcements, or maybe mark another one

 ---